How Do You Know When A Japanese Maple Needs Water?

 Too much water

-Japanese maples absolutely do not tolerate overwatering.
+Japanese maples do not tolerate overwatering.
 That is why the soil in which they grow must be well-drained.
-In addition, there should not be any accumulations of water near the tree, such as from a roof, pond, stream, etc.
+In addition, there should not be any water accumulations near the tree, such as from a roof, pond, stream, etc.

 Also, watering on a schedule is a sure way to over-water the Japanese maple.
 If you water for example once a week without paying attention to the weather and the humidity of the soil, the maple roots will start to rot.